iobroker-community-adapters/ioBroker.vis-material/README.md

 You can read instructions in material.js, material.html files

-These widgets are in addition to the material design style of Uhule, which you can find here: https://github.com/Uhula/ioBroker-Material-Design-Style
+These widgets are in addition to the material design style of Uhula, which you can find here: https://github.com/Uhula/ioBroker-Material-Design-Style